chapdast/MacbookPro2013-Fedora31-post-installaiton/README.md

 https://gist.github.com/roadrunner2/1289542a748d9a104e7baec6a92f9cd7

-and that helps with boosting and temp. just follow the part about keyboard and trackpad, in that part, you will build some drivers and use them.
+and that helps with boosting and temp. just follow the part about **keyboard and trackpad**, in that part, you will build some drivers and use them.
 ```
 sudo modprobe intel_lpss_pci spi_pxa2xx_platform applespi apple-ib-tb
 ```